esesmuedgars/IdeaKit/CONTRIBUTING.md

 ### Footnote

 Footer characters have been created using [Open Peeps](https://www.openpeeps.com) by [Pablo Stanley](https://twitter.com/pablostanley).
-Those can be downloaded for free and edited with [Figma](https://www.figma.com) (requires a free account).
+The library is free for commercial and personal use and can be customized with [Figma](https://www.figma.com) (requires a free account).

 ## Resources